tvarchive/optimusTemplate/Readme.md

     * Common Attributes
     * Appium Server Capabilities
-    * Android Only Capabilities
+    * Android or iOS Only Capabilities
-    * Device State

 #### Common Attributes
 These attributes are set across all tests running on a common test feed.